Café breakfast offer

 Play peep eye in the willow tunnel, splash in the stream, play pooh sticks under the bridge, and head to the pond to see if you can find some of our faerie friends in their houses.
 There’s plenty to spot along the route – plants and trees, birds, frogs and loads of insects, including a willow bee hanging from one of our trees.

-Little spotters and their big people can find the twelve hidden ducks in the Poppy & Sam boards on the way down to the pond (1/2 mile).
+The trail is dotted with 12 boards featuring characters from Lake District tales of nature, Puddlebrush books.
+Little spotters and their big people can find the boards on the way down to the pond (1/2 mile).
 A sticker awaits in the farm shop for successful seekers, and a milkshake in the café proves a good incentive, too.

 Watch our short film of some little legs enjoying the trail.